 It might seem like a lot of work to put up a tent to just sit out there and talk about camping but this will help them prepare them for your trip.
 You can talk about where everyone will sleep what you were doing all night and how they will sleep.
 Maybe even bring out a sleeping bag so they can have a nap.

 Maybe you have the option to make a campfire in your backyard?
 That is another great way to practice camping.
-Light a campfire and roast some marshmallows or make bread in your dutch oven.
+Light a campfire and roast some marshmallows or make bread in your Dutch oven.
 Use the utensils and take out the camping equipment you have for your toddler.
 Talk about how you eat while camping – I bet it will be different from the every day dinner table.
 Your toddler will be able to handle it all and have fun with it – you just need to prepare them a little.

 Ensure good sleep

 You want to make sure that your toddler can sleep in a sleeping bag.
 Or I should say, if you expect to sleep in sleeping bags, you need to make sure your toddler is ready for that.
 Sleeping in a sleeping bag is actually quite different to sleeping with a cover.
-Your legs are not free to stretch like your used to, and some kids are great at worming their way out the top of the sleeping bag.
-If you are going out to invest in a sleeping bag make sure you read our post about choosing a sleeping bag.
+Your legs are not free to stretch like you’re used to, and some kids are great at worming their way out the top of the sleeping bag.
+If you are going to invest in a sleeping bag make sure you read our post about choosing a sleeping bag.

 Warm clothes for sleeping

 One of the worst things about being outdoors is getting cold.
 I hate it!
 And in turn I hate it when my kids are cold.
 Getting cold at night is the worst because getting warm again is so hard.
-There is no sun and keeping a campfire going through the night can be hard as well.
+There is no sun and keeping a campfire going through the night can be tricky as well.